-Best business card scanner apps for iPhone and iPad in 2019
+Scan and organize those business cards with these fantastic apps

 All scans with Office Lens are saved as images, but you can convert them into Word (.docx), PowerPoint (.pptx), or PDF, and everything is automatically saved into OneDrive as well.
 If you are invested in the Microsoft Office suite of products, then Office Lens is a great option to consider.

 There are quite a few apps out there that are specifically designed for scanning business cards, but these are some of the best we've seen, and then some.
-What are you currently using for scanning business cards?
-Did we miss your favorite?
-Let us know in the comments!
+With these apps, you'll be able to scan, import contact info, and even organize all of those business cards that you've acquired pretty easily, and it'll all be on your best iPhone.

+Even though most things have gone digital these days, business cards will always remain a staple for a lot of people.
+Whether you're using an iPhone 13 or a base-level iPad, these apps will help make your life easier.